nur05869/myReflection/README.md

 ## Description

 This repository contains a dynamic web development project utilizing JavaScript, Node.js, and SQLite.
 The project is designed to handle and manage data related to traffic violations and bad drivers through a dynamically generated server.
-It demonstrates the practical application of RESTful services, focusing on how to perform Create, Read, Update, and Delete (CRUD) operations on a database through a web interface.
+It demonstrates the practical application of RESTful services, focusing on how to perform Create, Read, Update, and Delete operations on a database through a web interface.
 The project highlights key aspects of server-side scripting and database management, providing a comprehensive learning experience for web development students.

 ### Domain-Specific Perspective: Traffic Violation Data Management